rdinch/MathResourceStudio-Help/docs/exercise-sets/Numeration/place-value.md

 A set of numbers is generated.
 For each number, one digit is underlined.
 Students write out the value for the digit (i.e. 9<u>5</u>1 – 5 tens).

+!!! tip
-TIP: The default place value names for this exercise set are in English, but you can use your local language to customize the list using the .
+    The default place value names for this exercise set are in English, but you can use your local language to customize the list using the .

 Change the number of exercises